-New York is one of twelve states, along with Puerto Rico, that follows a No-Fault car insurance system.
+New York is one of twelve states, along with Puerto Rico, that follows a No-Fault auto insurance system.
 No-Fault is also called Personal Injury Protection (or PIP).
 It is designed to pay for economic losses (such as medical/health expenses, lost earnings, and other expenses related to injuries sustained), up to $50,000 per person, to the driver and all passengers injured in your car and any pedestrians injured by your car, regardless of who is at fault for the car accident.
 New York's No-Fault system is very complex.
 Here, we just touch upon the basics of this system.

-New York's No-Fault car insurance system only applies to injuries caused by car accidents.
+New York's No-Fault auto insurance system only applies to injuries caused by car accidents.
 It does not apply to vehicle damage claims.
 No-Fault is a personal injury coverage and does not pay for auto body repair of your car or damage to any other party’s motor vehicle or other personal property.
 A claim for damage to (or total loss of) a vehicle can be made against the at-fault driver in New York.
 No-Fault is also primary to health insurance, which means it pays first in the event that injury is due to an auto accident.

 Some No-Fault states allow you to opt out of No-Fault, but New York is not one of them.
 If you look at your New York auto insurance policy, you will notice a section called Personal Injury Protection (or PIP).
 This is a mandatory part of your New York auto insurance policy.
-A No-Fault claim is typically made through this provision of your car insurance policy.
+A No-Fault claim is typically made through this provision of your auto insurance policy.

 Purpose of No-Fault